 Oral Glucose Tolerance Test

 The oral glucose tolerance test also requires that you fast overnight.
-You will take a fasting blood sugar test.
+When you arrive at your appointment, you will take a fasting blood sugar test.
 Then you will drink a sugary liquid.
 After you’re done, your blood sugar levels will be tested periodically for several hours.
-After two hours, a normal blood sugar level is less than 140 mg/dL (7.8 mmol/L).
-If after two hours you get a reading greater than 200 mg/dL (11.1 mmol/L) indicates you have diabetes.
-A reading between these levels indicates prediabetes.

 Glucose tolerance tests are also used to diagnose gestational diabetes during pregnancy.

 You should always feel free to get a second opinion if you have any concerns or doubts about your diagnosis.
-Your health is exactly that — your health.
-Don’t feel intimidated.
 You have every right to a second opinion.

 A diagnosis of diabetes is only the first step.
-Once you know you have diabetes, you have to take your health in hands.
+Once you know you have diabetes, you can work with your doctor to create a treatment plan that’s right for you.
 It’s important to follow through on all your monitoring and medical appointments.
 Getting your blood tested and tracking your symptoms are important steps to ensure long-term health.